If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Heart disease

+Pneumonia can sometimes be hard to diagnose because the symptoms are the same as for a bad cold or flu.
+You might not think you need to go to your healthcare provider until the symptoms last for an unusually long time.
 Your health care provider will diagnose pneumonia based on your medical history and the results from a physical exam.
+They will listen to your lungs with a stethoscope.
 They may also need to do some tests, such as a chest X-ray or a blood test.
 A chest X-ray can show your health care provider if you have pneumonia and how widespread the infection is.
 Blood and mucus tests can help your health care provider tell whether bacteria, a virus or a fungal organism is causing your pneumonia.

-Treatment depends on the type of pneumonia you have, how severe your symptoms are, how healthy you are overall and your age.
+Treatment for pneumonia depends on several factors.
+These include what caused your pneumonia, how severe your symptoms are, how healthy you are overall and your age.

 For bacterial pneumonia, your health care provider will probably prescribe antibiotics.
 Most of your symptoms should improve within a few days, although a cough can last for several weeks.
 Be sure to follow your health care provider’s directions carefully.
 Take all the antibiotic medicine that your health care provider prescribes.
 If you don’t, some bacteria may stay in your body.
 This can cause your pneumonia to come back.
 It can also increase your risk of antibiotic resistance.